tehreemtasawar/srs-guide/readme.md

   - Testing is based on the Software Requirement Specification (SRS) because the SRS defines what the software is supposed to do.
 It outlines the requirements, features, and functions that the software must meet.
 By testing based on the SRS, we can make sure the software works as expected and fulfills all the requirements outlined in the document.
 If the software meets the specifications in the SRS, it means it's doing its job correctly.

 - *What if SRS misses something?*
   - ❌ The system may not fulfill user needs, leading to dissatisfaction.

+- *Who is responsible for creating and maintaining the SRS?*
+  - Typically, the business analyst or product manager is responsible for writing the initial SRS, while the development team and stakeholders ensure it is updated as the project evolves.

+- *What are the consequences of skipping the SRS phase?*
+  - ❌ Skipping the SRS phase can lead to misunderstandings between stakeholders, feature creep, missed requirements, and ultimately project failure.

+- *How detailed should an SRS be?*
+  - An SRS should be detailed enough to capture all requirements, but not so detailed that it becomes overwhelming or overly complex.
+The goal is to be clear, concise, and comprehensive, balancing both high-level needs and specific functionality.

 ## 🔗 Conclusion 🎯